Woongsik/fullstack-e-commerce-frontend/README.md

 <a name="usage"></a>
 ## Usage:
-   Scripts: List the available scripts in package.json like start, build, test, and what they do.
-   Features: Break down the main features of your application and how to use them.
-   Screenshots or GIFs: Visual aids can help users quickly understand what the project looks like in action.

    ### Scripts
-   In the package.json, scripts are used for start, build , test Since msw doesn't support axios, additional scripts required for test
+   In the package.json, below scripts are used.
+   Since _msw_ doesn't support axios, additional scripts required for test (For the testing purpose, use _fetch_ for mocking server), otherwise axios is used.

    ```bash
      "scripts": {